amuzetnoM/syndicate/virtual_machine/vm_overview.md

 # System Documentation

-This document provides a comprehensive overview of the system's configuration, purpose, and the operational parameters of the Gemini agent managing it.
+This document provides a comprehensive overview of the system's configuration, purpose, and the operational parameters of the agent managing it.

 ---